takemaru/graphillion/README.md

 ![Similar but safe configuration](https://github.com/takemaru/graphillion/blob/master/doc/fig10.png?raw=true)

-Finally, we investigate serious failures that prevent the safe power delivery.
+Finally, we investigate serious failures that prevent safe power delivery.
 We search for minimal blocking sets, or minimal hitting sets more generally, to study such failures.
 A hitting set is roughly defined such that all the given sets are *hit* by at least one element